juin03/CPC357-IOT-Project/report.md

 *   **Model Architecture**: A **RandomForestClassifier** from scikit-learn [7] was chosen for its ability to capture complex, non-linear relationships between features (e.g., how high temperature might be sustainable at high RPM but critical at low RPM).
 *   **Reason for Choice**: Unlike linear models, Random Forest is robust against unscaled data and handles the interaction between vibration, temperature, and RPM more effectively without extensive feature engineering.
 *   **Configuration**: The model is configured with `n_estimators=300` trees to ensure stability and reduce overfitting, with `random_state=42` for reproducibility.
-*   **Deployment**: The model is serialized using Python's `pickle` module and loaded into the FastAPI [8] container on Cloud Run, enabling sub-second inference times.
+*   **Deployment**: The model is serialized using Python's `pickle` module and loaded into the Python subscriber service running on the Google Cloud VM, enabling sub-second inference times.
 *   **Inference Flow**: `Input Vector [Temp, Vib_RMS, RPM]` → `Random Forest Ensemble` → `Failure Probability`.

 ### 3.2 Cloud Implementation